PlaceOS/docs/how-to/svg-map-creation.md

 ![Adding Bookable Rooms](./assets/svg-maps/svg14.png)

-### Step 11 - Booking ID's
+### Step 11 - Booking IDs

 In this layer “room bookings” you will be required to give room ids, usually provided by the client.
 Clients usually give the room ids/ specification to which they would like.
-Capitalised or lower case, room and level number order etc. but all rooms should be labeled according to the following “area- level. room number-status”.
+Capitalized or lower case, room and level number order etc. but all rooms should be labeled according to the following `area- level. room number-status`.

 :::tip
 IMPORTANT: All IDs MUST start with a LETTER (i.e. must not start with a number or other character).